Created on Friday, 26 November 2010 10:40

 Don't like the paltry interest rate offered to you by your bank?
 Find a GIC deposit broker and just transfer it out!

-With the help of a GIC deposit broker we can help you get a higher interest rate on your savings accounts and GICs.
+With the help of a GIC deposit broker we can help you locate a bank, trust company or credit union and obtain a higher interest rate on your savings accounts and GICs.

 How much commission do you have to pay for this service?